erizov/Professor/semester_6/lecture_36_inference_optimization/inference_pipeline/README.md

 ## Detailed Explanation

-The Inference Pipeline algorithm works by systematically processing the input data according to its specific strategy.
+The Execution Pipeline algorithm works by systematically processing the input data according to its specific strategy.

 **Key Concepts**:
 - Core principle: [Describe main idea]